xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/motor-controllers.md

 - **Input** - what of information does the controller needs to function properly (and accurately)?
 - **Complexity** - how difficult is it to implement/configure said controller?

-Although there is a whole field of study called [control theory](https://en.wikipedia.org/wiki/Control_theory) that examines the controllers at great lengths, we're going to talk about only a select few (namely the most frequently used ones in FRC).
+There is a whole field of study called [control theory](https://en.wikipedia.org/wiki/Control_theory) that examines the controllers much more comprehensively than we can in a few short articles.
+That's why we're only going to talk about a select few.